NotLatif/CuloBot/README.md

 2. create a file named `.env` in the main folder
 3. paste this string: `DISCORD_TOKEN={SUPER_SECRET_TOKEN}`
 4. log in the [Discord Developer Portal](https://discord.com/developers/applications)
-5. create a New Application, change settings as you pleas
+5. create a New Application, change settings as you please
 6. go to `Bot` on the left and click `Add Bot`
 7. click `Reset token` and copy it (WARNING: the token grants access to your bot, do not share your token)
 8. paste your token without quotes in the `.env` file replacing `SUPER_SECRET_TOKEN`